Entropy zero area preserving diffeomorphisms of $S^2$: The proof of Theorem .

 {\bf Theorem~\ref{thm: ent0}.} {\em If $F \in \Diff_{\mu}(S^2)$ has infinite order then each finitely generated infinite subgroup $H$ of $Z(F)$ is virtually indicable.}

-\begin{proof} The case that $F$ has positive entropy is covered by Proposition~(\ref{prop: +ent}) so we need only consider the case when $F$ has entropy zero.
+\begin{proof} The case that $F$ has positive entropy is covered by Proposition~\ref{prop: +ent} so we need only consider the case when $F$ has entropy zero.
 We assume that every finite index subgroup of $H$ admits only the trivial homomorphism to $\R$ and show this leads to a contradiction.

-Recall that $\cA$ denotes the family of $F$-invariant annuli guaranteed by Theorem~(\ref{thm: annuli}).
-There is a special case when every $U \in \cA$ has trivial rotation interval $\rho(U).$ We postpone this until after the more general case.
+Assuming for now that $\Per(F)$ contains at least three points, we may apply Theorem~\ref{thm: annuli} to $F$ and its iterates obtaining the families $\cA(q)$ of $F^q$-invariant annuli guaranteed by that theorem.
+Since there is no loss in replacing $F$ by an iterate, we may assume that $F$ has at least three fixed points.
+Choose once and for all an element $U \in\cA = \cA(1)$.
+Item (2) of Theorem \ref{thm: C(x)} implies that $f_c :U_c \to U_c$ has a non-trivial rotation interval so by Theorem~\ref{thm: translation interval} we may choose $x \in U$ such that $\rho_{f_c}(x) = \lambda$ is irrational and not equal to the rotation number of either component of $\partial U_c$.

-Let $U \in \cA$ be an element of $\cA$ with the rotation interval $\rho(U)$ non-trivial.
-By Remark~\ref{first centralizer invariance}, each $h \in H$ permutes the open annuli in the family $\cA.$ In particular, for any $h \in H$ the open annuli $U$ and $h(U)$ must be disjoint or equal.
+By Corollary~\ref{second centralizer invariance}, each $h \in H$ permutes the elements of $\cA.$ In particular, for any $h \in H$ the open annuli $U$ and $h(U)$ must be disjoint or equal.
 Since elements of $H$ preserve area the $H$ orbit of the open set $U$ must be finite.
 We let $H'$ be the finite index subgroup of $H$ which leaves $U$ invariant.

-Let $x \in U$ be a point with $\rho_F(x) = \lambda$ which is irrational.
-Such a point exists by Theorem~ (\ref{thm: irr rot num}) since the rotation interval of $F_c:U_c \to U_c$ is non-trivial.
-The set $C(x)$ was defined in Proposition~(\ref{prop: C(x)-pre}) to be the intersection of a family $\{V_n\}$ of essential $F$-invariant annuli containing $x$ with the property that the rotation interval (under $F|_U$) is contained in an interval $I_n$ with $\bigcap I_n = \{\lambda\}$.
-The annulus $V_n$ is an element of $\cA(q)$ for some $q,$ and, as above, $h(V_n)$ is either equal to $V_n$ or disjoint from it.
-However, $h$ cannot map an essential open subannulus of $U$ to a disjoint subannulus since that would require that it map an open subset of $U$ onto a proper subset contradicting the property that $h$ preserves area.
+Let $C(x)$ be the component of the level set of $\rho_{f_c}$ that contains $x$.
+Since $h \in H'$ preserves level sets of $\rho_{f_c}$, $h(C(x))$ is either equal to or disjoint from $C(x)$.
+By Theorem \ref{thm: C(x)} (3), $C(x)$ is essential in $U$.
+Since $h$ preserves area, it cannot move $C(x)$ off of itself and we conclude that $C(x)$ is $h$-invariant.

+Choose a sequence of primes $\{q_n\}$ tending to infinity.
+By Corollary~\ref{cor: ess V}, for $n$ sufficiently large, $x \in V_n$ for some essential $V_n \in \cA(q_n)$.
+Lemma~\ref{lem: not in V} implies that $C(x)$ is disjoint from the frontier of $V_n$ and hence contained in $V_n$.
+Since $h$ preserves $C(x)$ and permutes the elements of $\cA(q_n)$, it follows that $V_n$ is $h$-invariant.